-This Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure are applicable to Balerno Lawn Tennis Club and is based on similar policies of:
+This Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure are applicable to Cwmbran Tennis Club and are based on policies of:

 - The Lawn Tennis Association (LTA)

 - Tennis Scotland

 - Tennis Wales

-- The Tennis Foundation.
+- The Tennis Foundation

 As a club we contribute actively to enable more people to play tennis more often, in a manner that it is safe, inclusive, and fair.
 This applies regardless of a person's age, disability, gender reassignment status, sex, marital or civil partnership status, pregnancy or maternity, race, sex, sexual orientation, religion, race or sexual orientation, socio-economic status or any other background.